-The McKnight Foundation and the Minnesota Council of Nonprofits (MCN) have selected Joseph Day of Bemidji, Memoona Ghani of Maple Grove, Carol Orban of Ely, and Wynfred Russell of Brooklyn Park as this year’s Virginia McKnight Binger Unsung Hero Award recipients.
+The McKnight Foundation and the Minnesota Council of Nonprofits (MCN) have selected Shanene Herbert of Minneapolis, Jamil Jackson of Minneapolis, Shirley Nordrum of Cass Lake, and Patti Reibold of Red Wing as this year’s Virginia McKnight Binger Unsung Hero Award recipients.

-The 2018 awardees, who will each receive a cash prize of $10,000 from the McKnight Foundation and MCN, were honored at a private luncheon in Minneapolis on Tuesday, October 2.
-Award recipients will also be recognized at the 2018 MCN Annual Conference on Thursday, November 15 in St. Paul.
+The 2019 awardees will each receive a cash prize of $10,000 from the McKnight Foundation and MCN, and will also be recognized at the 2019 MCN Annual Conference on Thursday, October 24 in Rochester at the Mayo Civic Center.